muazsh/ContainerQueryLibrary/README.md

 # Description:
 * Where:
-	*  It allows to filter any container with push_back modifier based on a predicate.
+	*  It filters any container with push_back modifier based on a predicate.
 	*  Returns: A container of elements that satisfy the predicate.
 	*  Usage:
   ```